News

 Children love to read stories about kids like themselves in familiar contexts before they engage with more abstract texts that broaden their horizons.
 Getting more of these stories to children in a language they speak at home and already understand - is one of the main drivers behind the Aweh! foundation phase reading scheme.

-The Aweh! reading scheme comprises a collection of over 40 CAPS-aligned storybooks that cover 12 levels of reading in different genres over Grades 1-3.
-While the books contain captivating home-grown stories, they also cover content being taught in class integrating with life skills and mathematics themes.
+The Aweh! reading scheme comprises of a collection of over 40 CAPS-aligned storybooks that cover 12 levels of reading in different genres over Grades 1-3.
+While the books contain captivating home-grown stories, they also cover content being taught in class integrating with Life Skills and Mathematics themes.

 Aweh!
 English First Additional Language is also available on the Oxford Reading Buddy digital platform which provides a virtual reading coach for the learner, anytime, anywhere on any smart digital device: https://bit.ly/3WmBhcL.
-The goal with the Aweh! reading scheme is to teach reading for meaning, understanding and holistic development of literacy skills which put learners to be successful in their learning career.
+The Aweh! reading scheme aims to help learners read for meaning, support their overall literacy development, and ensure their success throughout their learning career.

 The readers are available for purchase by schools and suitable for reading at home – or wherever else a learner might feel most comfortable when learning to read.
 For more information contact us; click the link https://bit.ly/3Y5NKTh